SSWConsulting/SSW.Rules.Content/rules/borders-around-white-images/rule.md

 ---
-seoDescription: "Add borders around white images to enhance visibility and professionalism on your website."
+seoDescription: Add borders around white images to enhance visibility and professionalism on your website.
 type: rule
 title: Do you put borders around white images?
 uri: borders-around-white-images